 What places and activities do you specialize in?

-"I specialize in Portugal, Portuguese Islands and Spain and can cover almost all activities available in both countries - gastronomy and wines, culture and heritage, sports and adventure."
+"I specialize in Portugal, the Portuguese Islands, and Spain, and can cover almost all activities available in both countries - gastronomy and wines, culture and heritage, sports, and adventure."

 How did you get involved in travel?

-"From an early age I spent most of the weekends and family vacations driving around the country with my parents and sisters.
+"From an early age, I spent most of the weekends and family vacations driving around the country with my parents and sisters.
 Going to college to become a tour guide was the first step into travel.
-I have worked as a tour guide for 2 years and 10 years as a travel consultant."
+I have worked as a tour guide for 2 years and 12 years as a travel consultant."

 Please share a unique travel experience you will never forget.